2 Hungerford Road

 Manager: Samantha Richmond

-Oakwood House is a newly opened nursery and Forest School of the highest quality.
-The beautiful building is surrounded by wooded gardens providing plenty of scope for outdoor play and learning.
+Ofsted 'Outstanding' Oakwood House Nursery and Forest School is surrounded by wooded gardens providing plenty of scope for the highest quality outdoor play and learning

 The wonderful outdoor space at Oakwood House provides the ideal opportunity for Forest School activities.
 The woodland and extensive gardens provide all the natural resources children will need and exciting opportunities to achieve and develop confidence.